Differentially Private Topological Data Analysis: Preliminaries

 \subsection{Persistent Homology and Diagrams}

 Here, we briefly introduce two methods of constructing persistent homology and corresponding persistence diagrams of data, which will show up in our main discussion.
 The former one is the persistent homology of \v{C}ech complex and the latter one is the persistent homology of the sub-level sets of a continuous function.
-We believe that an intuitive and illustrative description of persistent homology will suffice to understand the main result of this paper.
+We believe that an intuitive and illustrative description of persistent homology will suffice to understand the results of this paper.
 More detailed background knowledge about persistent homology along with some fundamental knowledge about simplicial homology is presented in Appendix \ref{appendix: TDA}.
-For a deeper and comprehensive understanding for persistent homology, we would like to refer the readers to the literature of persistent homology; for instance, \cite{Edelsbrunner2008, Edelsbrunner2009, Zomorodian2005}.
-For fundamental concepts about algebraic topology, we would like to refer the readers to standard texts in algebraic topology such as \cite{Munkres1984, Bredon1997}.
+For a deeper and comprehensive understanding for persistent homology, we refer the reader to the literature of persistent homology; for instance, \cite{Edelsbrunner2008, Edelsbrunner2009, Zomorodian2005}.
+For fundamental concepts about algebraic topology, we refer the reader to standard texts in algebraic topology such as \cite{Munkres1984, Bredon1997}.

 Let $D = \{x_1, \dots, x_n\}$ be a finite subset of a metric space $(\mathcal{X}, d)$.
 Let $r >0$ be a positive real number.
 At every point $x_i$, we place a ball $B(x_i; r)$ with radius $r$ centered at $x_i$.
 The persistence homology of the \v{C}ech complexes on $D$ captures the evolution of the homological structure of the union $\cup_{j=1}^n B(x_j; r)$ as $r$ varies.
 For instance, the $0$th homological feature represents the connected components of it and the $1$st homological feature represents the loops in it.
 Figure~\ref{fig:homoex} portrays how to construct the persistent homology of \v{C}ech complexes.
 As the radius $r$ varies, some homological features show up and disappear, and such ``birth'' and ``death'' of homological features are presented as multisets called persistence diagrams.
-More precisely, a $q$th persistence diagram of the \v{C}ech complexes on the data set $D$ a multiset that consists of finitely many, say $N$, points $(b_i, d_i)$ satisfying $0 \leq b_i \leq d_i \leq \infty$ for every $i = 1, \dots, N$; the presence of each point $(b_i, d_i)$ means that there exists a $q$-dimensional homological feature that shows up at radius $b_i$ and disappears at radius $d_i$.
+More precisely, a $q$th persistence diagram of the \v{C}ech complexes on the data set $D$ a multiset that consists of finitely many, say $m$, points $(b_i, d_i)$ satisfying $0 \leq b_i \leq d_i \leq \infty$ for every $i = 1, \dots, m$; the presence of each point $(b_i, d_i)$ means that there exists a $q$-dimensional homological feature that shows up at radius $b_i$ and disappears at radius $d_i$.